patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 header = "/assets/how-to-manage-the-problem/area.png"
 +++

 This is the first post about [how-to-manage series](https://patrickelectric.work/tags/how-to-manage/), a future collection that hopefully will help managers in different areas.
-This one in particular is the base for decision making to truly understand the problem (and the problem of understanding the problem).
+This one in particular is the base for decision making and to understand the problem (and the problem of understanding the problem).
 Highly based on _Microfoundations Of Strategic Problem Formulation by Markus Baer, Kurt T. Dirks, and Jackson A. Nickerson_.

 <!-- more -->

 # Before dealing with the problem

 Ok, you have a _problem_, that can also be an opportunity or a crisis, something that you need to deal with or needs to be solved.
-The first thing that you need to do is to formulate it (or characterize), put some time and think carefully about it.
-The important point is: how you approach and solve the problem will be determined by how you formulate it[^pff].
+The first thing that needs to be done is to formulate it, put some time and think carefully about it.
+The important point is: how you approach and solve the problem will be determined by how you characterize it[^pff].

 {% quote(source="Charles Franklin Kettering") %}
 A problem well stated is a problem half solved.